AANtoso/medication-portal/backend-medication-portal/README.md

 # MedicationPortal

 ## Overview
 Keeping track if your medications can be an exhausting and tasking procedure!
-This applications alows the used to save different medications and their details.
+This application allows the user to save different medications and their details.
 It also allows you to view and add patients and their medical record number(mrn).

+My demo can be found at the following link: https://www.youtube.com/watch?v=x6Hj0M1V1Zc&t=9s

 ## Installation
 To execute this application, clone and run 'cd backend-medication-portal'.
 Then run 'bundle install'.
 Run 'rails db:migrate'.
 Use 'rails server' to run the application in your browser.
 To view the frontend, open another terminal and run 'cd frontend-medication-portal'.
 Once you are in the frontend, run 'open index.html'.